Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: Introduction

+Recent studies explore how LLMs handle multiple-problem tasks~\cite{wang2024evaluating,liu2024longgenbench,chen2024sifo,wang2025evaluating,pan2025rest}.
+However, most studies focus on classification or fixed-answer tasks.
+Furthermore, the inter-question relationships they examine are generally simple, typically involving either concatenating questions~\cite{wang2024evaluating,liu2024longgenbench} or using sequential instructions where one answer influences the next~\cite{chen2024sifo,son2024multi}.
+In contrast, our work tackles both issues by targeting open-ended QA tasks and by abstracting the complex, real-world logical dependencies among sub-questions.

-To this end, we introduce a data synthesis framework called Compound Question Synthesis (CQ-Syn).
-This framework leverages LLM to generate and refine compound questions according to carefully developed guidelines, followed by a thorough human review to ensure quality.
-Using CQ-Syn, we construct the Compound-QA benchmark, which is designed to evaluate LLMs’ ability to handle compound questions.
-This benchmark consists of 1,500 compound questions covering scenarios in language understanding, reasoning, and knowledge, divided into five types: Factual-Statement, Cause-and-Effect, Hypothetical-Analysis, Comparison-and-Selection, and Evaluation-and-Suggestion.
-Comprehensive experiments on eight open-source LLMs reveal that their effectiveness on compound instructions is significantly lower compared to single-question tasks.
-However, supervised fine-tuning with instruction data augmented by compound questions substantially improves this performance.
-We anticipate that this work will encourage further research and advancements to enhance the ability of LLMs to answer compound questions.\footnote{The dataset utilized in this study will be made publicly available to foster continued research.}
+To this end, we introduce a data-synthesis framework, Compound Question Synthesis (CQ-Syn).
+This framework leverages LLM to generate and refine compound questions according to developed guidelines, followed by a thorough human review to ensure quality.
+Using CQ-Syn, we construct the Compound-QA to evaluate LLMs’ handling of compound questions.
+This benchmark consists of 1,500 samples spanning understanding, reasoning, and knowledge, categorized into five types: Factual-Statement, Cause-and-Effect, Hypothetical-Analysis, Comparison-and-Selection, and Evaluation-and-Suggestion.
+Experiments on nine open-source LLMs reveal that their effectiveness on compound questions is significantly lower than on single-question tasks, highlighting limitations in multi-step reasoning and contextual integration.
+However, supervised fine-tuning with instruction data augmented by compound questions substantially improves performance\footnote{Our data is available at \url{https://github.com/sustech-nlp/Compound-QA}}.